kevintruong/data-engineering-knowledge-base/01_compute/aws_compute_quiz.md

 ----

-**Answer: 3**
+**Answer:**

+Instance Store

 **Explanation:**

 ```
-1 is incorrect.
+Elastic Block Store (EBS) is incorrect.
 EBS volumes are persistent.
 You can get high performance, but they are network attached disks, not local disks.
-2 is incorrect.
+Snapshots is incorrect.
 Snapshots are used for taking a backup of EBS volumes.
-3 is correct.
+Instance Store is correct.
 Instance store volumes are ephemeral (non-persistent) local disks that offer very high performance.
-4 is incorrect.
+Amazon S3 is incorrect.
 Amazon S3 is an object storage system.
 It is not a local disk nor is it non-persistent.
 ```

 ## **Quiz: Which type of network adapter should be used for High Performance Computing (HPC) uses cases that include tightly coupled applications?**